 Conclusions: While there remain many opportunities for contributing to the theoretical and empirical work in this field, there is sufficient evidence to propose a relational approach to supporting people affected by cancer.

-Journal BMJ Supportive and Palliative Care: Volume 3, Issue 3
+BMJ Supportive and Palliative Care: Volume 3, Issue 3